SegmentLinking/cmssw/RecoTracker/LSTCore/README.md

 git fetch SegLink ${CMSSW_BRANCH}:SegLink_cmssw git checkout SegLink_cmssw git cms-addpkg RecoTracker/LST RecoTracker/LSTCore Configuration/ProcessModifiers RecoTracker/ConversionSeedGenerators RecoTracker/FinalTrackSelectors RecoTracker/IterativeTracking
-scram b -j 8
+git submodule update --init --recursive scram b -j 8
 ```

 ## How it works

-The `SDL` and `data` directories of the [TrackLooper](https://github.com/SegmentLinking/TrackLooper) are copy-pasted into `RecoTracker/LSTCore` and the rest of the structure is set up using symlinks.
-Since all the warnings that were treated as errors are now resolved, it was just a matter of writing some simple `BuildFile.xml` file.
+The [TrackLooper repository](https://github.com/SegmentLinking/TrackLooper) is included as a git submodule in `RecoTracker/LSTCore` and the rest of the structure is set up using symlinks.
+Since we have made a lot of progress getting the code ready for CMSSW, it was just a matter of writing a simple `BuildFile.xml` file.

-If we do decide to go with this option, I think we shouldn't actually include the `SDL` and `data` directories in this repo (and add a `.gitignore` to prevent them from being added), but instead the CI or the person doing the tests would copy them over before compiling.

 ## Benefits